daletom/cosmicapp-nuxt-fan-site/README.md

 # Nuxt Fan Site
 This is a Nuxt App built using Cosmic as it's Headless CMS.
 It utilizes Apollo to access the [Cosmic](https://www.cosmicjs.com) GraphQL API.
 It uses Tailwind CSS as the CSS framework.
-It utilizes Cosmic's built integration with [imgix](https://imgix.com) to build out responsive images as well as advanced use cases for og image optimization, and blending with text.
+It utilizes Cosmic's built in integration with [imgix](https://imgix.com) to build out responsive images as well as advanced use cases for og image optimization, and blending with text.

 There is a [video tutorial](https://youtu.be/YYMptR7Fpn4) which was done by Tony Spiro (CEO at Cosmic) and Tom Dale (Head of Customer Success at imgix).
 There is also an accompanying [App in the Cosmic Marketplace](https://www.cosmicjs.com/apps/nuxt-fan-site-with-responsive-images) and [live demo](https://cosmic-loki.vercel.app/).